Step 10. Specify Guest Processing Settings

 - VM guest OS file indexing

-You must specify a user account that will be used to connect to the VM guest OS and deploy the runtime process:
+You must specify a user account that will be used to connect to the VM guest OS and deploy the non-persistent runtime components or use persistent agent components:

 By default, Veeam Backup & Replication uses the Log on as a batch job policy to connect to guest OS.
 If the connection fails, Veeam Backup & Replication switches to Interactive Logon.